 The biggest catch to using ANZ for share trading is that the mobile app doesn’t have a ton of advanced features.
 ANZ only offers a single app that combines banking and investing.
 So, although you can place trades on the go, you won’t get access to the advanced charts, news feeds, or analysis tools that are available through the web interface.
 If you need these features on your mobile device, your best option is to log into your ANZ account through your smartphone’s browser.

-Trading at ANZ isn’t cheap, but it’s on par with competing brokers like Westpac.
+Trading at ANZ isn’t cheap, but it’s on par with some of the other best stock brokers Australia like Westpac.
 Most trades cost $19.95 each, although you can get a discount for trades over $5,000 (your first trade of the month) or over $18,000 (your second trade of the month or after).
 Notably, international shares are more expensive – $59 each, or 0.59% for trades over $10,000.

-How to Choose the Best Stock Market App for You
+How to Choose the Best Stock Market App Australia for You

 Although we have discussed the best stock trading apps available to Australians right now, it is always a good idea to do some research yourself.
 After all, stock investment apps come in a range of shapes and sizes – each appealing to a specific type of investor.

-The most important metrics that you need to research are listed below:
+The most important metrics that you need to research when look for the best sharen trading platform Australia are listed below:

-When you download a stock market app and start trading – you are risking your hard-earned money.
+When you download an Australian stock market app and start trading – you are risking your hard-earned money.
 In other words, you are entrusting your capital with a third-party stock broker.
 As such, it is imperative that your chosen provider is regulated by a reputable body.

 In an ideal world, the broker will hold a license with the Australian Securities and Investments Commission (ASIC).
 This will ensure that the stock app has your best interests at heart.

-For example, ASIC stock markets apps offer the following safeguards:
+For example, ASIC stock market apps for Android and iPhone offer the following safeguards:

 It is important to note that Australians can still use stock investing apps that are not licensed by ASIC.
 For example, the UK’s Financial Conduct Authority (FCA) and the Cyprus Securities and Exchange Commission (CySEC) are two reputable financial bodies that also regulated stock trading apps.